-The public service program at The University of Tulsa College of Law gives students the opportunity to assist the underserved and underrepresented in the community.
-During a semester, students log approximately 3,000 hours (equivalent to more than 11 weeks of full-time work) in public interest service.
+The Public Interest Board is a student-run organization at The University of Tulsa College of Law that involves students in community service, public service, and pro bono work as they progress through their legal education.
+Students assist the underserved and underrepresented in the University of Tulsa community.
+During a semester, students log approximately 6,000 hours (equivalent to more than 22 weeks of full-time work) in public interest service.

-The program is voluntary and is designed to mirror both the American Bar Association' Rule 6.1 and the ideals behind the Oklahoma Bar Association's notion that a lawyer has a responsibility to the public.
+Each student becomes a member of the Public Interest Board upon enrollment at The University of Tulsa College of Law, and is encouraged to complete 60 or more hours of community service prior to graduation in order to receive service honors.
+The program is designed to mirror both the American Bar Association’s Rule 6.1 and the ideals behind the Oklahoma Bar Association’s notion that a lawyer has a responsibility to the public.

 Court Appointed Special Advocates

 Tulsa Area United Way

 Community Food Bank of Eastern Oklahoma

 Rescued 'n Ready

 Dress for Success

 TU College of Law believes in instilling a life-long commitment to public service, assisting clients with unmet legal needs, enabling public service organizations and individual lawyers to accept more public service cases.
 Incoming students participate in Public Service Day during orientation, and numerous school-wide events are held throughout each year.
 Additionally, students who volunteer at local non-profit organizations during the summer are eligible to receive public interest law stipends to assist them financially during their endeavors.

 (Students pack boxes at the Food Bank of Eastern Oklahoma)